Standard modules of affine Hecke algebras: Standard modules

 \subsection{Standard modules as modules over the Bernstein subalgebra}

-We define an action of $G$-equivariant line bundles on the diagonal $\Nn\subset\St$ on $A_*(\Bb_N^s)_\Q$: Let $\Ll$ be such a line bundle, and consider its class as belonging to $K(\Bb)$ via the Thom isomorphism.
+We define an action of $G$-equivariant line bundles on the diagonal $\Delta\Nn\subset\St$ on $A_*(\Bb_N^s)_\Q$ based on the digression in \cite[\S 8.2]{CG}: Let $\Ll$ be such a line bundle, and consider its class as belonging to $K(\Bb)$ via the Thom isomorphism.
 Consider the natural embeddings

 and let $v\in A_*(\Bb_N^s)_\Q$.
 Then

 is the action of cohomology on Borel-Moore homology \cite[\S 2.6.40]{CG} and $\Ch^*$ is the cohomological Chern character \cite{BFMIHES} \cite[\S 5.8]{CG}. \begin{lem} The $\Q$-linear isomorphism $\Spec(\gamma)^*$ in \eqref{Spec gamma flat pullback eqn defn} is linear for the $\cdot$-action of line bundles. \end{lem} \begin{proof} This is entirely formal but notationally involved.
 Write $\Spec(\gamma)$ for all the vertical maps in the pair of pullback squares